RSS Feed

 Equipment Needed

-In order to listen to Internet radio, some basic equipment including a computer, Internet connection (preferably broadband, however dial up can work in some cases), Internet browser, sound card for playing music on external speakers, and computer speakers (external speakers, laptop integrated speakers, or just headphones plugged into a sound card) How to Listen to Radio Online are necessary.
+In order to listen to Internet radio, some basic equipment including a computer, Internet connection (preferably broadband), web browser, sound card, and computer speakers (external speakers, laptop integrated speakers, or just headphones plugged into a sound card) are necessary.

 Media Players

-Popular media players that can download or stream Internet radio include Winamp, Windows Media Player, Real Player, and Quick Time.
+Popular media players that can download or stream Internet radio include Winamp, Windows Media Player, Real Player, Quick Time, and iTunes, but there are many others available.
 Each specific radio station usually lists its requirements and the listener can choose which media player to use from its site or download a special media player from the radio site.

 How Internet Radio Works